Electric Car Winter Care Guide

 Storage & Charging

-Electric cars don’t love the cold.
-Sub zero temperatures can reduce range and your battery’s ability to accept charge.
-(To be even-handed, it’s worth pointing out that petrol cars’ mileage can also be dramatically affected by the cold!).
+Electric cars will function all year round but they prefer warmer temperatures generally between 10 and 35 degrees.
+Sub-zero temperatures, in particular, can reduce range and sometimes affect the battery’s ability to accept charge.
+(To be even-handed, it’s worth pointing out that ICE cars can also be dramatically affected by the cold!).

 Here are a couple of handy tips to reduce the impact of the cold: